kennylin119/TripleK/README.md

 |12 13 14 15

 ## Experimental Methology
 Our experimental apparatus is to populate various set matrixes from sizes of 1000 to 10000, increasing in size by 100 every iteration.
-We will conduct a search for the worst case scenario each time, the bottom most left location, 10 times each for every iteration.
+We will conduct a search for the worst case scenario each time, the bottom left most location, 10 times each for every iteration.
+The 10 runs will be averaged into one value for that matrix size.
 This way we will have a consistent search method each time.

 ## Results